redhat-developer/developers.redhat.com/README.md

 ## Running Acceptance Tests (slow)
 This section explians how a developer can run the front-end Acceptance Tests.

-To run the acceptance tests against the locally running Drupal site export:

-1. Ensure the Drupal Docker container is running and the site has been exported.
+To run the acceptance tests against the locally running Drupal site export, ensure the Drupal Docker container is running and the site has been exported.

-2. Run the following command:  `bundle exec ./control.rb -e drupal-dev --acceptance_test_target=http://docker:9000`
+    bundle exec ./control.rb -e drupal-dev --acceptance_test_target=http://docker:9000

-To run the acceptance tests against the locally running Awestruct site build:

-1. Ensure the Drupal Awestruct container is running.
+To run the acceptance tests against the locally running Awestruct site build, ensure the Drupal Awestruct container is running.

-2. Run the following command:  `bundle exec ./control.rb -e awestruct-dev --acceptance_test_target=http://docker:4242`
+    bundle exec ./control.rb -e awestruct-dev --acceptance_test_target=http://docker:4242

 To run the acceptance tests against the remote host: